Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/README.md

 The key inbetween `(parenthesies)` is the key you press to toggle the value.
 The key is calculated within the source, so changing the impulse key macros will automatically change what's displayed.

-Finally, the `close.headquarters()` impulse is used to hide the script UI if you exit the HQ while the script isn't active and the `game.newround()` impulse is used to reset the `game_time` when you restart your run and to hide the scripts UI if you activated configuration mode in the `towertesting menu`.
+Finally, the `close.headquarters()` and `close.towertesting()` impulses are used to hide the script UI if you exit the HQ or towertesting menu while the script isn't active and the `game.newround()` impulse is used to reset the `game_time` when you restart your run and to hide the scripts UI if you activated configuration mode in the `towertesting menu`.

 ## The Conditions